 Your pharmacist is an important member of your team.
 He or she can give you advice like telling you how medicines might affect your blood sugar and alerting you to any potential drug interactions, as well as any common or severe side effects.
 Your pharmacist can also recommend over-the-counter medicines for colds or other minor illnesses.

 Your extended team is made up of specialists you might be referred to by your primary doctor.
-These can include any of the more common specialists you’ll read about in the extended team section.
+These can include any of the more common specialists you’ll read about below.
 Or, you might also be sent to a heart doctor (cardiologist) or a kidney specialist (nephrologist).

 This is a doctor who specializes in diabetes and thyroid disease.
 Your doctor may refer you to an endocrinologist if they want you to follow up with a specialist.